How to run a PDF fit

 Performance of the fit

+The best results are obtained with tensorflow[and-cuda] installed from pip.
 When you install the nnpdf conda package, you get the tensorflow-eigen package, which is not the default.
 This is due to a memory explosion found in some of the conda mkl builds.

 If you want to disable MKL without installing tensorflow-eigen you can always set the environment variable TF_DISABLE_MKL=1 before running n3fit.
 When running n3fit all versions of the package show similar performance.